nipy/nibabel/doc/source/installation.rst

 Installation
 ************

-NiBabel is a pure Python package at the moment, and it should be easy to get NiBabel running on any system.
+NiBabel is a pure Python package, and it should be easy to get NiBabel running on any system.
 For the most popular platforms and operating systems there should be packages in the respective native packaging format (DEB, RPM or installers).
-On other systems you can install NiBabel using pip_ or by downloading the source package and running the usual ``python setup.py install``.
+On other systems you can install NiBabel using pip_.

 ..
 This remark below is not yet true; comment to avoid confusion To run all of the tests, you may need some extra data packages - see